 Camellias can bring color and beauty to any garden, even in winter when little else is blooming.
-However, before adding a camellia to your garden, it’s a good idea to find out how large it gets.
-In this article, we’ll find out how tall and wide camellias grow and typical camellia plant size once mature.
+However, before adding a camellia to your garden, it’s a good idea to find out how large these plants can get.
+In this article, we’ll find out how tall and wide camellias grow, and the typical camellia plant size once mature.

 How Tall and Wide Do Camellias Grow?

 Most camellias in gardens will grow between 6 and 15 feet tall and approximately 6 to 10 feet wide.
-Camellias mainly grow as evergreen shrubs, but some camellia species will grow as small trees.
-The largest camellia varieties can reach up to approximately 50 feet tall.
+They mainly grow as evergreen shrubs, but some species will grow as small trees.
+The largest varieties can reach up to approximately 50 feet tall.

-Many camellia cultivars have been crafted into dwarf varieties designed for pots or small gardens.
-These camellias only reach between 2 and 6 feet tall on average.
+Many cultivars have been crafted into dwarf camellia varieties designed for pots or small gardens.
+These only reach between 2 and 6 feet tall on average.
 An excellent example of a dwarf camellia variety is Camellia sasanqua ‘Dwarf Shishi’.

 Which Camellias Are the Tallest and Shortest?

 The tallest species is Camellia reticulata, which grows as a tree rather than a shrub.
 These evergreen trees regularly reach 50 feet in height.
 Camellia reticulata is native to southwestern parts of China.